MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-create-role-center-headline.md

 ---
-title: "Create a Role Center Headline"
+title: Create a Role Center headline
-description: You can provide information and insights as headlines on Role Centers. ms.date: 04/01/2021 ms.topic: conceptual
+description: You can provide information and insights as headlines on Role Centers. ms.date: 09/09/2024 ms.topic: conceptual
 author: jswymer
+ms.reviewer: solsen
 ---

-# Creating a Role Center Headline
+# Creating a Role Center headline

 You can set up a Role Center to display a series of headline texts that appear one by one for a predefined period of time.